Dive Brief:

 Fiserv received full approval in April, making it the only company to do so.

-One other company is also seeking the charter, Fears said Monday, although he declined to identify the additional applicant.
+One other company is also seeking the charter, Fears said Monday.